Kulem railway station

-Kulem Railway Station (station code: QLM) is a main railway station in South Goa district, Goa.
+Kulem Railway Station (station code: QLM) is a main railway station in Kushavati district, Goa.
 It serves Kulem village.
 The station consists of three platforms.
 The platforms are not well sheltered.
 It lacks many facilities including water and sanitation.

 Regular shuttle trains run between Vasco.
 It is the Passenger Train between Vasco and Kulem via Margao and stops at Kulem to attach banker locomotives before the train starts journey up the Dudhsagar Falls to reach Castle Rock.
 The falls are a popular destination.